psu-libraries/personas/README.md

 ## Contributing

+If you want to contribute there are a few ways.

+ * Ask for write access
+ * Fork a branch then make a merge request
+ * Submit an issue suggesting changes.

+If you are interested in contributing but aren't really familiar with Git, Github or markdown, please just submit an issue and ask for help.

 Feel free to add personas.
 Just try to avoid duplication.
 There are no hard and fast rules, but there are best practices.
 Here are a few.

   * Base them on real people.